-Life moves us forward and we naturally focus on staying connected with others if at all possible.
-Many forces can knock us off balance.
-Life presents new constraints and obstacles and we have to adapt, make new attempts, and make new mistakes, in order to grow.
-We are often injured, sometimes greatly, but we often hide the shame because we need, and want, to present ourselves as okay.
-Being okay indicates worthiness for inclusion.
+Life moves us forward and many forces may knock us off balance.
+Constraints and obstacles are part of living and we must adapt, try new approaches, and make new mistakes in order to grow.
+We are often injured, sometimes greatly, but we may hide our pain because we want to present ourselves as okay.
+Being okay indicates worthiness for inclusion; it means being like “everyone else.”
+Being okay sometimes means getting by.

 And yet, how often do we subtlety feel unsafe in a way only we know?
-Inside, somewhere, we can feel that something is not alright.
-We can’t help but to try to adjust for this not being okay.
-This adjusting requires a lot of energy, and many times what we do doesn’t resolve the feelings.
+Inside somewhere we can feel that something is not right.
+We can’t help but to try to adjust to this feeling of not being okay.
+This adjusting requires a lot of energy and many times what we do doesn’t resolve the feelings.
 What then?

-I work with adults experiencing difficulties with a variety of protective behaviors (protectors), such as anger, anxiety, depression, numbing (with substances, etc.), distracting (with work, with promiscuity, with exercise, etc.), and more.
-I work to help get clarity on, and build safe connections in relationships within families, relationships at work, and elsewhere.
-I work to help bring safe connection to grief, loss and loneliness.
-All of this work is focused on you and your needs for health within.
-This more whole you is the guide of your relationships internally and externally.
+I work with adults experiencing difficulties with a variety of behaviors that are holding them back from the lives they seek.
+These include protective behaviors like anger, anxiety, depression; numbing behaviors (alcohol or substances abuse.); distractions (with work, promiscuity, exercise, or others), and more.
+I work to help bring clarity and build safe connections within families, relationships at work, and elsewhere.
+I work to guide safe processing of grief, loss and loneliness.
+Together, we focus on you and your needs for emotional health.

-I practice the Internal Family Systems (IFS) model of therapy which is based on an understanding of our protective behaviors as being beneficial, with a goal to keep us safe.
-Our work is to bring calm, curiosity and compassion to were we find protection, meet that and build trust so we can discover a path to help which leads to healing.
+I practice the Internal Family Systems (IFS) model of therapy which is based on an understanding of our protective behaviors as, at core, being beneficial, with a goal to keep us safe.
+Our work is to bring calm, curiosity and compassion to were we find such protection, meet that and build trust so we can discover a path to support healing.

 Sessions last a minimum of 50 minutes.
 This is intentional and focused work.
 As such, session times are closely followed to honor the space and time – particularly when a client is scheduled directly after your session.
 It is important to start on time and allow yourself a few moments after the session to connect again to the rest of your day.

 The first session lasts up to an 1 hour and 15 minutes.
 During this session, we’ll discuss what’s bringing you in, what you need, the dynamics of the therapeutic relationship, how I approach the work, policies and client confidentiality.
 I’ll begin learning your history, your needs and goals.
-If we feel comfortable working together we’ll continue.
+Continuation is by mutual agreement.

-Individual sessions – $100.
+Individual sessions – $140.
+I do not accept insurance, however you can use your Health Savings Account (HSA).
 If finances are an issue preventing our working together, please contact me to discuss your situation.
 I seek to help those in challenging situations.
-I do not accept insurance, however you can use your Health Savings Account (HSA).

 Primary Credential from the Ohio Counselor, Social Worker & Marriage and Family Therapist Board (OCSWMFTB) —